theRealAph/ScopeLocals/README.md

 copy of its parent's entire set of `InheritableThreadLocal`s.

 For such uses we want sharing, but we do not want mutability.
-It should be popssible for a child thread to share its parent's context, but it's not necessary for a child to mutate it.
+It should be possible for a child thread to share its parent's context, but it's not necessary for a child to mutate it.
 In contrast, thread local variables assume mutability.
 While it makes sese for a parent to share context with a million children, it makes no sense at all for